erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 - ✅ Implemented all functionality directly in service without using utility functions
 - ✅ Added helper methods for cache tags generation and other functionalities

-### Phase 2: CacheService Refactoring (2-3 days)
+### Phase 2: CacheService Refactoring (COMPLETED)
-- Complete `DefaultCacheService` implementation
+- ✅ Completed `DefaultCacheService` implementation
-- Remove cache.ts utility functions
+- ✅ Implemented all functionality directly in service without using utility functions from cache.ts
-- Update imports in affected files
+- ✅ Added comprehensive error handling and resilience patterns

 ### Phase 3: TransformService Cleanup (1-2 days)
 - Update remaining imports from transform.ts